Kansas City Power and Light Company

 In June 1919, the company reincorporated again, as Kansas City Power and Light Company.
 After acquiring the Carroll County Electric Company on July 29, 1922, the reorganized company became Kansas City Power & Light Company, adopting the ampersand and corporate name that continues to this day.
 Armour sold his interest in 1923.
 Continental Gas & Electric Corporation purchased the controlling interest in 1924 and was part of United Light and Power until United dissolved in 1950.

-Under Porter's 21-year leadership, capitalization rose from $7 million to $82.5 million.
+Under Joseph F. Porter's 21-year leadership, capitalization rose from $7 million to $82.5 million (or $160 million to $1.89 billion in 2025, inflation adjusted).
 Assured of a strong financial base, Porter ordered the construction of the 32- story Kansas City Power and Light Building in 1931.

 The Hawthorn Station, situated on the Missouri River, was started in 1948, and the first of two units were completed in 1951.
 Two other units followed and were fully operational by 1956.
 Kansas City Power became independent in 1950.
 It acquired Eastern Kansas Utilities in 1952.
 It was part of a consortium that built Wolf Creek Nuclear Generating Station in Burlington, Kansas.
 In a 2001 corporate restructure it became part of Great Plains Energy Incorporated.

 In September 2009, KCP&L moved into its new building, One Kansas City Place at 1200 Main in KCMO, just 1 block west of Kansas City's Power and Light district.
 The lease is going to be 23 years long.

 In 2016, KCP&L and Westar announced merger plans, but this proposed merger was rejected by Kansas Corporation Commission utility regulators as unfavorable to Kansas consumers.
 A new merger plan with KCP&L was announced in 2017.
-As of May 24, 2018, this merger has been approved by both the Missouri Public Service Commission and the Kansas Corporation Commission, with the combined company to be named Evergy.
+On May 24, 2018, this merger was approved by both the Missouri Public Service Commission and the Kansas Corporation Commission, with the new company called Evergy.
 KCP&L and Westar became the two operating companies of Evergy.

 On October 7, 2019 the two operating companies officially changed names and rebranded to Evergy in the communities they serve.